 Fingerprint evidence is based on the idea that each individual person has a unique fingerprint that they share with no one else in the world.
 Therefore, fingerprint evidence can often be used with a reasonable degree of scientific certainty to prove that a particular individual touched a tested surface, so long as a print is left on the surface and the testing to done appropriately.
 However, there have been numerous instances of misuse of this scientific evidence, and it has also been used to exonerate individuals suspected of crimes.

-At Krasner & Long, our attorneys believe that you should not simply accept fingerprint evidence at face value.
+At the law offices of Lloyd Long, our attorneys believe that you should not simply accept fingerprint evidence at face value.
 We have a long history of challenging fingerprint evidence and our lawyers have developed a unique expertise in understanding the science, or lack of science, behind fingerprint evidence and presenting it in a way that judges and juries can understand.

 We excel at analyzing this complex evidence, discovering any potential weaknesses, and using them to our clients’ advantage.